-Once you’ve brushed over the areas you want to add sharpening to, then bring down the Sharpening slider for the brush to the point where you think it looks best.
+Once you’ve brushed over the areas where you want to add sharpening, then bring down the Sharpening slider for the brush to the point where you think it looks best.

 At this point, I’ll also toggle the brush on/off to see if it helped or made the image look worse.
 Then I’ll either leave the adjustment or delete it.

 Repeat this process with a new brush adjustment for any other parts of the image that you think needs it.
 But use this sparingly, it can get out of hand

 This can also at times mean blurring parts of the image as well.
 For example, if you are shooting at a small aperture with a large depth of field, then parts of the image that are unimportant may be in focus.